knightjdr/cellmap-scripts/assessment/README.md

 ```

 2. Output
-* bait-overlap.pdf or bait-overlap_topX.pdf is a heat map of the distances, clustered using the Euclidean distance and complete linkage method
+* bait-overlap.pdf or bait-overlap-topX.pdf is a heat map of the distances, clustered using the Euclidean distance and complete linkage method
 * bait-overlap.txt contains the Jaccard index for each bait-bait pair

 ### Expected compartments